dart-lang/language/working/augmentation-libraries/feature-specification.md

 identifier is taken to be a reference to a declaration which is in scope.

-*In other words, `augmented` is just a normal identifier when it occurs anywhere other than inside an augmented declaration.*
+*In other words, `augmented` is just a normal identifier when it occurs anywhere other than inside an augmenting declaration.*

 *Note that, for example, `augmented()` is an invocation of the augmented function or method when it occurs in an augmenting function or method